-4.1 The size of the site and the scale of the proposal are well below the EIA threshold, and are not located within an area classified as sensitive, for example, an AONB.
+4.1 The size of the site and the scale of the proposal are well below the EIA threshold, and are not located within an area classified as sensitive, for example, a National Landscape.
 This has informed the officer's decision that an EIA screening opinion is not required.